JasperFx/jasper/documentation/documentation/messaging/handling/cascading.md

 * Cascading messages returned from handler methods will not be sent out until after the original message succeeds and is part of the underlying transport transaction
 * Null's returned by handler methods are simply ignored
-* There is a significant performance advantage to using cascading messages instead of explicitly calling `IServiceBus.Send()` if you are using the
+* There is a significant performance advantage to using cascading messages instead of explicitly calling `IMessageContext.Send()` if you are using the
   LightningQueues transport
-* The cascading message feature was explicitly designed to make unit testing handler actions easier by shifting the test strategy to [state-based](http://blog.jayfields.com/2008/02/state-based-testing.html) where you mostly need to verify the state of the response objects instead of mock-heavy testing against calls to `IServiceBus`.
+* The cascading message feature was explicitly designed to make unit testing handler actions easier by shifting the test strategy to [state-based](http://blog.jayfields.com/2008/02/state-based-testing.html) where you mostly need to verify the state of the response objects instead of mock-heavy testing against calls to `IMessageContext`.

 ## Request/Reply Scenarios